Elfshot/go-xdcc/README.md

   channelName: "#nibl"
   closeConnectionMins: 5 # Time in minutes of an idle irc connection before closing it
   maxWaitIrcCycles: 25 # Max number of irc cycles to wait for a download to start before erroring
+  maxTcpIdleTime: 60 # Maximum number of seconds for a TCP connection to idle before aborting a transfer
 ```
 [NIBL Bots](https://nibl.co.uk/bots) should be used to find the prefered bots.
 The names should be copied over exactly.